liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 In the Liferay Faces documentation, we'll cover the following topics:

-- JSF Portlet Development
+- Developing JSF Portlets
-- Liferay Faces Bridge
+- Understanding Liferay Faces Bridge
-- Liferay Faces Portal
+- Leveraging Liferay UI Components and Utilities with Liferay Faces Portal
-- Liferay Faces Alloy
+- Leveraging AlloyUI Components with Liferay Faces Alloy
-- Liferay Faces Versioning Scheme
+- Understanding the Liferay Faces Version Scheme
-- How to Migrate Projects from PortletFaces to Liferay Faces
+- Migrating to Liferay Faces
 - Building Liferay Faces From Source

 We'll guide you through developing portlets with Liferay Faces and introduce you